Vyral/base-template/_posts/2019-06-21-the-top-5-ways-to-save-for-your-down-payment.md

 {% include youtube.html %}

-If you’re interested in buying a home and you need to save for a down payment, there are five handy ways you can do so.&nbsp;
+If you’re interested in buying a home and you need to save for a down payment, there are five handy ways you can do so.
+For a few additional tips,[check out the first part of this message here.](https://thefejerangroupvideoblog.com/strategies-for-saving-up-for-a-down-payment-part-1.html){: target="_blank"}

 First, remember that you don’t need to put down at least 20% down to purchase a home.
 That’s a common misconception many people still believe, but there are loans out there that require as little as 10%, 5%, or even 0% down.
 What you need to qualify for in terms of your down payment depends on how expensive your home purchase is.&nbsp;